Synyster008/testrasaupdated/data/nlu.md

 - See you
 - goodnight
 - i'm off
-- see you later zara
+- see you later max
 - nothing for now

 ## intent:affirm